 Years, years of waiting, while in shapes terrific

 Have loomed the obstacles that held me back;

 And now I see, at length, the broad Pacific

-This poem, filled with the warmth of day and the hope inspired by seeing the Golden Gate Bridge, was written by Henry Mordford, a travel writer with focuses on other types of writing as well.
-This poem, seemingly imbued with the warmth of the sunlight depicted within its lines, focuses on what a symbol, such as this bridge, can mean to a person.
+This poem, filled with the warmth of day and the hope inspired by seeing the Golden Gate Strait, was written by Henry Morford, a travel writer who focuses on other types of writing as well.
+This poem, seemingly imbued with the warmth of the sunlight depicted within its lines, focuses on what a symbol, such as the Golden Gate, can mean to a person.

 Fair as the Queen of old,

 Supreme in her seven-hilled splendor-

 City of mists and of dreams!

 This passionate and vivid poem written by Ina D Coolbrith, a prominent figure in the San Francisco literary community at the turn of the century, paints a beautiful picture of San Francisco, relating the city to royalty with all the implications that come with it.

 That the Cliff-House balconies